Case Study

 CONTEXT: The Cost of Stagnation

 In 2016, the Mayor’s Office for Senior Citizens (MOSC) was an institution in name but a relic in practice.
-Founded in the 1960s during the "War on Poverty," it was built on a centralized, physical model: a downtown office where seniors came to find employment or sign up for the Gold Card.
-The office primarily provided job placement, computer skills training, and referrals to resources such as housing, health care, and food.
+Founded in the 1960s during the “War on Poverty” and a unit of Aging and Disability Services (ADS) — the federally designated Area Agency on Aging for Seattle and King County, serving over 37,000 older adults, family caregivers, and adults with disabilities annually through its contracted network — the MOSC itself had operated for 40 years as a centralized walk-in office where seniors came downtown to find employment or sign up for the Gold Card.

 INTERVENTION: Co-Creation as Legacy